viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 - To be precise, an input voltage of 3.3 V  is reduced to 0.994 V. The exact value may vary depending on how much the resistors on your particular board deviate within the tolerances.

 The analog inputs A0-A5 act as single-ended inputs because negative signals VAUXN[] are tied to the board's ground.
-The low-pass filter formed by the circuit has a cut-off frequency of 94 kHz **(I simulated the circuit's frequency response in [LTspice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html))**.
+The low-pass filter formed by the circuit has a cut-off frequency of 94.6 kHz.

 This circuit on Cora Z7 is basically the same as the one discussed in the Application Guidelines chapter [External Analog Inputs](https://docs.amd.com/r/en-US/ug480_7Series_XADC/External-Analog-Inputs) in UG480.
 The AAF contains a 1 nF capacitor, which is orders of magnitude larger capacitance than the 3 pF sampling capacitor inside the XADC.
 Therefore, we can ignore the XADC sampling capacitor when determining the acquisition time.